giwajossy/wordApp/README.md

-## Word App
+## Word App - v1
-- version 1.0
 ---

-WordApp helps you out of your writer's block.
-It does so much thinking for you by suggesting *related words*, *rhymes*, *synonyms*, and *antonyms* as quickly as possible.

-If you are a creative writer, poet, song writer, rapper, musician, or poet who often struggles with words, WordApp will save you a ton of stress.
+For the creative writer, songwriter, rapper, or poet struggling with a word, or writer's block, WordApp saves you a ton of stress by suggesting related words, rhymes, synonyms, or antonyms, as quickly as possible.

 [Live Demo]()